compintell/Mooncake.jl/docs/src/mathematical_interpretation.md

 ### Why Uniqueness of Type For Tangents / FData / RData?

-Why does Tapir.jl insist that each primal type `P` be paired with a single tangent type `T`, as opposed to being more permissive.
+Why does Mooncake.jl insist that each primal type `P` be paired with a single tangent type `T`, as opposed to being more permissive.
 There are a few notable reasons:
 1. To provide a precise interface.
 Rules pass fdata around on the forwards pass and rdata on the reverse pass -- being able to make strong assumptions about the type of the fdata / rdata given the primal type makes implementing rules much easier in practice.
 1. Conditional type stability.
 We wish to have a high degree of confidence that if the primal code is type-stable, then the AD code will also be.
 It is straightforward to construct type stable primal codes which have type-unstable forwards and reverse passes if you permit there to be more than one fdata / rdata type for a given primal.
 So while uniqueness is certainly not sufficient on its own to guarantee conditional type stability, it is probably necessary in general.